Review and road test of the Volkswagen Passat

 Cost of Ownership

 For all the talk of premium quality and engine refinement, the Passat is a car that absolutely has to nail the right numbers when it comes to efficiency, largely because it still relies on company buyers for a significant slug of sales.
-If a fleet manager thinks the company's better off putting you in a Hyundai i40, you're going to get.
+If a fleet manager thinks the company's better off putting you in something Korean or Japanese, that's what you're going to get.
 Fortunately, this current car seems to make all the right numbers, aided by the fact that the volume 2.0 TDI 150PS diesel engine now joins the base 1.5-litre TSI EVO petrol unit in offering 'Active Cylinder Shutdown'.
 This shuts down two of the engine's four cylinders under light-to-medium throttle loads to save fuel.

 Volkswagen Passat review by Jonathan Crouch